 When looking to take on any type of credit, it’s important to make sure you only apply for products designed for your current circumstances, and from providers who accept applicants in your situation.

-If you’re new to the UK and have little or no credit history, this means applying for a credit builder or bad credit credit card, as these are designed for people in your position.
+If you’re new to the UK and have little or no credit history, applying for a credit builder or bad credit credit card is usually most suitable, as these are designed for people in such position.
 But remember to make sure you at least meet the lender’s minimum requirements and use an eligibility checker before you apply.